PhD in developmental psychology

 We accept applications for our PhD in developmental psychology for a fall term start each year.

-Submit all materials electronically through the university’s online application system.
+Submit all materials electronically through the University’s online application system.
 Please do not submit materials via mail.
-We cannot review your application until all of the materials listed below are submitted.
+We cannot review your application until you've submitted all the materials listed below.

 Before you begin

 Before you begin the online application, gather the following materials:

 - Explore our faculty members’ areas of research.
-ICD follows a community mentorship model, so we ask that you identify one to three faculty members whose research interests you.
+Identify one or two faculty members whose research interests you.
+To find out if an ICD faculty member is accepting new students this year, please visit their faculty profile.
 Before you apply, we encourage you to email the faculty members you're interested in working with to introduce yourself and your research interests.

 - Unofficial transcripts: You must submit an unofficial transcript or academic record for each institution you’ve attended.